cloudfoundry/cli/.github/CONTRIBUTING.md

 If you have a CLA on file, your contribution will be analyzed for product fit and engineering quality prior to merging.
 Note: All contributions must be sent using GitHub Pull Requests.
-**Your pull request is much more likely to be accepted if it is small and focused with a clear message that conveys the intent of your change.** Tests are required for any changes.
+**Your pull request is much more likely to be accepted if it is small and focused with a clear message that conveys the intent of your change.
+Please make sure to squash commits into meaningful chunks of work.** Tests are required for any changes.

 # Development Environment Setup